AbstractProgram/graphRepresentation/documentation/presentation notes/presentation.md

 ___

 Abstract program is a high-level graph-based program which is interpreted on runtime by a supervisor program.
-This Graph program concept creates an additional layer of abstraction, where it doesn't deal with specifics of the algorithms, instead only describing the control flow of the program, hense the term abstract program.
+This Graph program concept creates an additional layer of abstraction, where it doesn't deal with specifics of the algorithms, instead only describing the control flow of the program, hence the term abstract program.
 In other words, it allows for splitting up the sequence of steps from the logic processed on each step.
 This is where a supervisor program comes into place.
 The supervisor program is provided with the graph data as input, in which it interprets the graph on-the-fly, and executes the steps in the graph during each traversal.
 The graph can reference external resources & functionalities which will be used during interpretation.
 For example, functions maybe referenced in the graph by name, and the interpreter program would decide how to resolve & call the functions in the graph.